zhujohn9604/GCN-based-GAE/README.md

 ### With pip

-This repository is built on the Package dgl version 0.4.3 with a GTX 1080 Ti graphics card.
+This repository is built on the Package dgl version 0.4.3 and Pytorch with a GTX 1080 Ti graphics card.

 DGL with cuda (e.g., cuda version 10.1) can be installed using pip as follows: